Frequently Asked Questions

 Where do you exhibit your images?

-Landscapes of the Body has been shown in galleries, museums, and art collectives in the Denver metro and surrounding areas.
-We are happy to discuss exhibiting at out-of-area locations.
+Landscapes of the Body has been shown in galleries, museums, and art collectives around the U.S and abroad.
+The photos are not explicit, making them suitable for all viewers.

 Canon cameras and lenses: Camera bodies: 5DmkIII and 5DmkIV.
 Lenses 24-105 L IS and 70-200mm f2.8 L IS II

 Profoto strobes: Profoto D2, Profoto B10 and B10 plus